Craig Thompson- Blankets

 NARRATIVE STYLE

 Thompson has taken events of his life and threaded them together deliberately and organically.
 We are largely unaware of the format and structure due to it’s subtle manipulation.
-He uses a kind of three-act restorative structure; we are introduced to our protagonist, he is brought into events beyond his control (meeting Raina, the influence of the church), and he is ultimately changed.
+He uses a kind of three-act restorative structure; we are introduced to our protagonist, he is brought into events beyond his control (meeting Raina, the influence of the church), and he is ultimately changeBlankets_63d.

 Thompson weaves many minor themes and story lines around this major one and he does so as an omniscient storyteller; as a result, the story is able to jump back and forth in time.
 Narration is kept to a minimum with dialogue carrying the weight of the story.
 As such we are not as aware of the overriding structure of the narrative; we are closely tied to events as they happen.
 The use of dialogue as a narrative vehicle provides an intimacy and immediacy.
 Thompson also makes use of overlapping narratives, such as in page 62-63 where previously told vignettes are replayed in part to back up new narrative.
 This acts as a means of reinforcement, with one narrative serving as subtext for the other.